CU-ECEN-5823/final-project-assignment-MacRush7/README.md

 •	The firmware also provides support for using Generic On/Off Server Model.
 However, this is a separate firmware available on the [generic_on_off](https://github.com/CU-ECEN-5823/final-project-assignment-MacRush7/tree/generic_on_off) branch of this repository.

+•	The firmware does not provide full DFU support and this feature has been excluded and mentioned as "NOT IMPLEMENTED" in the project validation plan.

 # Source Files Included

+_List of major source files in the src/main-src/ directory are defined below:_

+**cmu.c** - This is the source file for using the Clock Management Unit (CMU) available on the EFR32BG13 platform.

+**display.c** - This is an application source file for display support for the on-board LCD available on the EFR32BG13 platform.

+**gecko_mesh.c** - This is BTM source file for initializing mesh features on the node.

+**gpio.c** - This is the source file for GPIO support.

+**i2c.c** - This is the source file for running and utilizing the I2C0 peripheral available on the EFR32BG13 platform.

+**letimer.c** - This is the source file for running and utilizing the Low-energy timer available on the EFR32BG13 platform for various applications.

+**log.c** - This is the application source file for logging support.

+**main_app.c** - This is the main source file application code for initializing the gecko board and handling the external event state machine written for the MCP9808 temperature sensor.

+**mcp9808.c** - This is the source file for utilizing the external I2C sensor (MCP9808) interfaced with the EFR32BG13 platform.

+**pushbutton.c** - This is the source file for supporting push button interrupt handling and generating external signals in the BTM stack events.

+**state.c** - This is the source file that contains the entire state machine written for running the MCP9808 temperature sensor.

+_List of major source files in the main directory are defined below:_

+**app.c** - This is the source file that runs the BTM stack event handler and incorporates use of other sub-level application source files containing parts of the firmware - **app_src.c** and **app_config.c**.

 # Project Documentation References